matioMe/IR-Tank-Battle/RaspberryPi code/README.md

 ## First possibility

-You can copy the GUI_Tank folder on the Pi and use qmake on the RaspberryPi with these command lines:
+You can copy the GUI_Tank folder on the Pi and use qmake on a RaspberryPi 3 with these command lines:

     qmake
     make